SAUCES for meat, fish and vegetables to brighten up your Christmas

 IMG_3697

 There are also many recipes that could be useful for this holiday period on my blog.
-Here are only a few; click on the links below:
+Here are only a few:

-A SEAFOOD CHRISTMAS – BUON NATALE (Many recipes /interview on ABC with Fran Kelly Dec 2011
+A SEAFOOD CHRISTMAS – BUON NATALE ( ***There are numerous recipes in this Post.
+I was interviewed on ABC with Fran Kelly Dec 2011)

 PESCE ALLA GHIOTTA (Sicilian Fish, a recipe to satisfy the gluttons)